-Lightspeed Retail: Best for Retailers With Multiple Locations & Robust Inventories
+Lightspeed Retail: Best for Large & Complex Inventory

-Lightspeed Retail’s web store builder and online ordering tools are what earned it a high score in our evaluation of multichannel features.
-However, unlike Shopify, it fell short on the number of integrated sales channels and shipping tools.
-You’ll also need to upgrade to a standard plan to use Lightspeed’s marketing tools.
-On the upside, Lightspeed Retail earned a perfect score for its inventory management, employee management, and cloud reporting capabilities, which is why it is second to Shopify in this review.
+Lightspeed Retail’s web store builder and online ordering tools are what earned the software its high score of 4.69 out of 5 in our evaluation of multichannel features.
+However, unlike Shopify, it fell short on the number of integrated sales channels (no buy button) and shipping tools (fewer shipping partners).

 Lightspeed Retail Standout Features

-- Inventory management: Lightspeed’s inventory management is high-end—with options to bulk upload up to 10,000 SKUs at once.
-You can also manage purchase orders with an integrated product catalog (Lightspeed has over 3,000 built in), set low stock alerts, and account for product variants, bundles, and unit costs.
+- Inventory management: Lightspeed’s inventory management is high-end—with options to bulk upload up to 10,000 stock keeping units (SKUs) at once.
+You can also manage purchase orders (POs) with an integrated product catalog―Lightspeed has more than 3,000 built-in―set low stock alerts, and account for product variants, bundles, and unit costs.

 - Customer support: 24/7 support is available via phone, chat, and email.